smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

 that describes its template-ness.

-Additionally, the parameters and body of a template-associated ``FunctionDecl`` can refer to ``TemplateTypeParmType`` objects (and non-type and template template parameters, but those are currently out of the scope of this document).
+Additionally, the parameters and body of a template-associated ``FunctionDecl`` can refer to ``TemplateTypeParmType`` objects, as they mark the places that will be substituted during instantiation.
+(They can also refer to non-type and template template parameters, but those are currently out of the scope of this document).

 The class hierarchy for ``FunctionDecl`` is::